Contents to this section Home

 Alfred & Mary Ellen's Children & Grandchildren

-One of the grandchildren of Alfred VINGOE, Syd Vingoe, wrote to me from his home in New Zealand tell me a little bit more about his father, Sydney Gordon Vingoe was born 15 May 1898 at Newlyn.
-Sydney G had first left home in 1911 age13.
-He walked some 18 miles to St Ives, where he signed on as crew with the local shipping line of Hain.
-His first ship was the 'Trevose' a "tramp steamer" ship built on the Tyne in 1896.
-His first voyage took him eventually to South America ,where he and another youth jumped ship.
-They got jobs on board a small trader working up and down the Amazon River but eventually they contacted the Salvation Army and asked for help to return home.
-Sometime later the 'Trevose', after completing her trip to the Baltic, was once again in a South America port and the hapless pair had again to join her as crew to work their passage home.
-I expect that was a hard journey!
-Shortly after his return to the UK in 1913 he joined the Royal Navy as a boy sailor and served on the Devonport Training Ship H.M.S.
+Syd Vingoe, one of the grandchildren of Alfred VINGOE, wrote to me from his home in New Zealand to tell me a little bit more about his father.
+Sydney Gordon Vingoe was born 15 May 1898 at Newlyn.
+Sydney G. first left home in 1911 age 13.
+He walked some 18 miles to the town of St Ives, where he signed on as crew with the local shipping line of Hain.
+His first ship was on the 'Trevose' a "tramp steamer" a ship built on the Tyne in 1896.
+His first voyage took him to South America, where he and another youth 'jumped ship.'
+They got jobs on board a small trader working up and down the Amazon River, but eventually they contacted the Salvation Army and asked for help to return home.
+Sometime later the 'Trevose', after completing her trip to the Baltic, was once again in a South American port and the hapless pair had to rejoin her as crew to work their passage home.
+I expect that was a very hard trip.
+Shortly after his return in 1913 to the UK he joined the Royal Navy as a boy sailor and served on the Devonport Training Ship H.M.S.
 Impregnable.

 HMS Newcastle photographed 1938